 Other creative directors and chief brand officers perceive an obligation to create minimalist visual identities.
 These are the execs frightened of being left behind in the race to be most contemporary; and these are the designers who halfheartedly go along with Bauhaus-chasing clients.
 They build their designs around a generic typeface rather than a smart concept, and their mantra is “Make it look expensive.”

-Both visionary and charlatan Modernists can churn out high-impact, albeit charmless packaging that cuts through the clutter.
 Competitive minimalism has a place in New York’s mediascape because an empty square stands out amidst the overwhelming waves of imagery crashing against consumers.
 Michael Kors can maintain a niche in New York’s fashion scene.
-Credit the outside designer Fabien Baron with keeping the Proxima Nova logotype in the corner, thus protecting that beloved empty square.
+Credit the outside designer Fabien Baron for keeping the Proxima Nova logotype in the corner, thus protecting that beloved empty square.
 Glossy beige against white does help the brand look expensive.

 At Apple and Louis Vuitton, designers balance emotional impact, art, and modernity.

-In the words of former Apple CD Karl Heiselman, Apple”pastich[es] stuff from the analogue world.”
-Faux textures called skeuomorphs and a translucent-plexi logo give Apple a layer of richness that eludes Michael Kors.
+Apple”pastich[es] stuff from the analogue world,” says Karl Heiselman, the design director.
+Faux textures (called skeuomorphs) and a translucent-plexi logo give Apple a layer of richness that eludes Michael Kors.
 Onlookers approach Apple’s brand materials with a web of associations to plexi, to brushed chrome, to beveled edges, and to analogue dashboards.
-Apple plays with the viewer’s associations to these materials.
+Apple exploits the viewer’s associations to these meaningful stimuli.
 You can imagine how it would feel to touch the trompe l’oeil icon for iCloud or iOS 6.
 You can imagine how if would feel cold against your skin, how it would smell.
 Skeuomorphs can be elegant, and yes, even modern.

 Like an iPad, a Louis Vuitton bag is presented as a labor of love, perfected through tinkering, and expertly crafted.
 The ornamental graphics surrounding the LV brand reinforce this message: she who shops at LV becomes a connoisseur of fine art.